Convolutions for Spatial Interaction Modeling

 In all of the IRs above we have fixed the front-to-back ratio to 5:1, meaning an IR of size $60$m includes $50$m ahead and $10$m behind the actor.
 In Fig.~\ref{fig:ICM} inset we fix the total size at $60$m, and vary the front-to-back ratio (blue).
 As the vast majority of actors are moving forward, we can see that placing more of the IR ahead of the actor improves interaction modeling.
-It is interesting to note the divergence between DE and overlap rates: after the front-to-back ratio is above 1:1, the overlap rates continue to drop marginally, while the DE improvement stops.
+It is interesting to note the divergence between DE and overlap rates again: after the front-to-back ratio is above 1:1, the overlap rates continue to drop marginally, while the DE improvement stops.
 Even for the actor-centered IR (inset, green), not rotating the IR to match the actor orientation yields worse DE and overlap rates, which further confirms the importance of removing rotational variance for interaction modeling using convolutions.
 From Fig. \ref{fig:ICM}, we observe that by cropping an actor-frame defined region of the feature map and then applying convolutions improves forecasting and interaction modeling considerably.
 Strong dependence of overlap rates on IR size provides evidence that convolutions are effectively capturing interactions once other actors are inside the IR.